Rot72/Django/README.md

   return HttpResponse(template.render(context, request))
 ```

-Send a variable called 'context' with all values from the Class called Members to the Template
+Send a variable called 'context' with all values from the Class called Members to the template
 ```
 from django.http import HttpResponse from django.template import loader